 Working safely with slurry

-Over the past two years incidents involving slurry have claimed the lives of six people in Northern Ireland.
+Over recent years, incidents involving slurry have claimed several lives in Northern Ireland.
 Many serious incidents have also taken place; the result of farmers being overcome by gas released from slurry during mixing.
 Hundreds of animals have been killed in similar circumstances.

 Drowning has also occurred where people, exposed to the fumes, have fallen through openings into tanks.